lmr108/L-tagger/README.md

 </span>

 ## Description
-**Problem:** Inspecting thermographic images of photovoltaic panels required reviewing them one by one and manually labeling each defect, which is an extremely tedious task.
+-**Problem:** Inspecting thermographic images of photovoltaic panels required reviewing them one by one and manually labeling each defect, which is an extremely tedious task.

-**Solution:** Develop a model that automatically detects defects.
+-**Solution:** Develop a model that automatically detects defects.
 To achieve this, we opted for transfer learning on a YOLO architecture.
 Below are more details and the model’s performance.

+## Details
+- **Development time:** 40 hours
+- **Images used:** 5,795